Skip to main content

 Want to Learn More About How to Catheterize Through a Stoma?

-At 180 Medical, we do everything in our power to provide you with the products and resources you need, whether due to needing catheters after mitrofanoff surgery or another condition.
+At 180 Medical, we do everything in our power to provide you with the products and resources you need, whether you need catheters after stroganoff surgery or have another condition.

-We also have free catheter samples you can request that come in all sizes that will best fit your personal needs.
-Not to mention, we have specialists that are extremely knowledgeable and can assist you every step of the way.
-If you have any questions or concerns about how to catheterize through a stoma, contact us today.
+We also offer free catheter samples in sizes that will best suit your personal needs.
+Our specialists are extremely knowledgeable and can assist you every step of the way.
+If you have any questions or concerns about catheterizing through a stoma, contact us today.
 Our Specialists are here to help.

-Disclaimer: Please note that this is intended to provide a general understanding of self-catheterization.
+Disclaimer: This is intended to provide a general understanding of self-catheterization.
 It should not be used in place of a visit, call, or consultation with a physician or other healthcare provider.

 Call Toll-Free (877) 688-2729